em-baggie/logo/README.md

 # A new logo!

 This is my first little project using HTML/CSS.
-The design was inspired by a fighting spirit.
+The design was inspired by a fighting spirit 👊.